secjedi/Cloud-Architecture/kubernetes.md

 Nodes are like servers; they can be local or remote.
 Each nodes consists of apods that have one container running in each of them.
 The conatiners share same ip address and vokume.
-SO keep this in mind. <br />
+So keep this in mind. <br />
 Start kubernetes node <br />

 `minikube start --driver=virtualbox`